Rail fare freeze announced by John Swinney ahead of first vote on Budget

 Ticket prices are usually increased every April.

-Scotland’s First Minster has announced rail fares will be frozen for the next year ahead of the first vote on his Government’s Budget.
+Scotland’s First Minister has announced rail fares will be frozen for the next year ahead of the first vote on his Government’s Budget.

 John Swinney visited Edinburgh Waverley Station on Thursday morning to announce the £4.3 million investment – which will fluctuate depending on demand – in the 2026-27 financial year.